-Learners will dive deep into space during this program where they will use real astronomy tools to uncover the secrets of the solar system.
-This hands-on workshop will see your class study the phases of the Moon and eclipses through the use of an in-house designed augmented reality app.
-Learners will also step inside Sydney Observatory’s digital planetarium where they will explore how our understanding of the solar system has changed throughout history, and look for evidence for heliocentricity.
-If weather permits, learners will even look through a professional telescope to see objects in the sky – who knows what they’ll discover!
+Learners will dive deep into Earth and Space during this program where they examine the clockwork nature of the Solar System.
+This hands-on workshop will see learners explain predictable phenomena on Earth such as eclipses using an in-house designed augmented reality app.
+Inside the recently upgraded digital planetarium they will explore how our understanding of the Solar System has changed throughout history, and look for evidence for heliocentricity.
+If weather permits, learners will look through a professional telescope to see objects in the sky.

 Plan Your Experience

 |SC4-12ES||describes the dynamic nature of models, theories and laws in developing scientific understanding of the Earth and solar system|

 |SC4-1VA||appreciates the importance of science in their lives and the role of scientific inquiry in increasing understanding of the world around them|